-The course consists of eight units of study, all of which you should complete.
-They make up the following three modules.
+The module consists of eight units of study, all of which you should complete.
+They make up the following three sections:

 Section 1 Introduction and Background to Systems

 In this section (Units 1–3) you will learn about the development of farming systems and how farming systems research contributes to the ongoing development of these systems.
 A detailed explanation of livestock production systems around the globe is presented, with examples, and some new developments are discussed.

 The second section (Units 4–6) begins by describing what types of information and data are necessary for assessing the development of livestock production systems and for their ongoing monitoring.
 The importance of sampling in the process of data collection is explained and you will explore in detail the ways in which data are used in appraising the production system.
 Finally, concepts of participatory research and extension in the development of livestock farming and the emergence of organic farming, as an example of farmer-driven innovation and development, will be described.